AdguardTeam/AdguardKnowledgeBase/13.technical-support/04.Reporting-Tool/docs.en.md

 <a id="solo"></a>

 This option is suitable for those who aren’t afraid of difficulties and don’t mind trying to find the problem on their own.
 This does not require any special skills or in-depth knowledge of HTML and CSS.

 For example, you are faced with a situation that your favorite website won’t open, authorization has broken, or some page elements are displayed incorrectly.
 The cause may be using a specific filter/extension/Stealth Mode setting.
 To diagnose these problems, you need to do the following:

 ### **Filters**

 1. Disable **Ad Blocker**.
-2. If it solved the problem, enable the module and disable filters one by one.
+2. If it solved the problem, re-enable the module and disable filters one by one.
 This is done to identify filters that "break" the page.
-3. If turning off all the filters hasn't produced any results, rule **@@||example.com^$document,extension** should be applied.
+3. If turning off all the filters hasn't produced any results, rule **@@||example.com^$document,extension** should be applied(Where **example.com** is an example site name, you need to substitute your own option).
-4. In case of failure, turn to section **Stealth Mode**.
+4. In case of failure(issue not solved), turn to section **Stealth Mode**(It is desirable to return the filters to their original state).

 ### **Stealth Mode**.

 1. Disable **Stealth Mode**.
-2. If it solved the problem, enable the module and disable Stealth Mode options one by one.
+2. If it solved the problem, enable back the module and disable Stealth Mode options one by one.
-4. In case of failure, turn to section **Extensions**.
+3. In case of failure(issue not solved), turn to section **Extensions**.

 ### **Extensions**